 Deshedding Products

-To get the best out of your brushing session, you need the right tools.
+You need the right tools to get the best out of your brushing session.
 For this breed, we suggest one brush and one deshedding tool, and yes, they are different.
-We recommend either a slicker or a pin brush for his everyday grooming, with a deshedding tool for the times that he blows his coat.
+We recommend a slicker or a pin brush for his everyday grooming, with a deshedding tool for when he blows his coat.

-The deshedding tool looks like a rake, and it is designed to penetrate his overcoat and reach underneath to loosen the underlayer and scoop it up.
-That way, you can put it straight into the bin rather than finding it around your home.
+The deshedding tool looks like a rake, designed to penetrate his outer coat and reach underneath to loosen the underlayer and scoop it up.
+That way, you can put the loose fur straight into the trash rather than finding it around your home.
+These will not hurt a dog’s skin and are helpful to remove loose hair.

-Once you have spent time raking his undercoat, you can use the slicker brush to whip up excess hair and keep his coat looking healthy and shiny.
-It also helps to spread his natural coat oils, which in turn, will help to keep his skin nourished.
+Once you have spent time raking his undercoat, you can use the slicker brush to whip up excess hair and keep his coat healthy and shiny.
+It also helps to spread his natural coat oils, which helps to keep his skin nourished.

-Some owners will opt to just shave their dogs down.
+Some owners will opt to trim their dog’s coat down.
 This is especially true for dog owners in warmer climates.
-This makes it easier for your Retriever to keep cool and solves the shedding problem in the process.
+This makes it easier for your Retriever to keep cool and can reduce Golden Retriever shedding.
 You’ll want to use a pair of dog-friendly clippers for the job if you decide to go this route.

 Shampoo

-It’s always important to find the right shampoo for your Golden Retriever.
-So, whether he is a show dog who needs a brightening shampoo or a sensitive pooch who needs a gentle oatmeal solution, you should get something that suits his needs.
+It’s always important to use quality dog shampoo for your Golden Retriever.
+So, whether he is a show dog who needs a brightening shampoo or a sensitive pup who needs a gentle oatmeal solution, you should get something that suits his needs.

-If you find that a regular brushing and bathing routine does nothing to reduce his shedding, you could try using an anti-shed formula.
-However, be sure never to wash your dog more than every 8 to 12 weeks.
-It will irritate his skin even more, and strip his skin of the natural oils it produces.
+If you find that a regular brushing and bathing routine does nothing to reduce his shedding, you can try using an anti-shed formula.
+However, never wash your dog more than every 8 to 12 weeks.
+Washing too much can irritate a dog’s skin even more and strip the skin of the natural oils it produces.
 This will upset his natural pH balance and could increase his shedding.
+Never use human products on your pup.
+They will only make things worse, as these products are not made for use on canines.
+Stick to high-quality dog shampoo, or discuss with your vet how to make your own.

 Diet

-You might be surprised to know that a dog’s diet can affect the amount that he sheds.
-Feeding high-quality dog food to your Golden Retriever is not only the best way to keep him healthy, but will also keep his coat looking soft and supple.
-You don’t have to feed him the most premium dog food, but always feed him the best that you can afford.
+You might be surprised that a dog’s diet can affect the amount he sheds.
+Feeding high-quality dog food to your Golden Retriever is the best way to keep him healthy, but it will also keep his coat looking soft and supple.
+You don’t have to feed him the most premium dog food, but always provide him the best you can afford.

-High-quality kibbles are full of omega fatty acids, and it is these that will nourish your Golden’s coat from the inside out.
+High-quality kibbles are full of omega fatty acids, nourishing your Golden’s coat from the inside out.
 If his skin is nourished, his coat will not shed excessively.
 Ingredients such as fish, fish oil, flaxseed, and egg products are great ingredients to look for.
 Vitamin E, folic acid, and biotin will also contribute to a shiny and healthy coat.

 Supplements

 If your doggo is not getting enough omega fatty acids from his food, be sure to give him supplements.
-Fish oil supplements are the best way to make sure his body gets everything that he needs, and they come in pill or liquid form.
+Fish oil supplements are the best way to ensure his body gets everything he needs.
+They come in pill or liquid form.

-Omega fatty acid supplements not only care for his skin and coat but are also essential for his overall wellbeing.
-Their other health benefits include heightened brain function, eye, and cardiac health, healthy blood cells, and they deliver joint support too.
+Omega fatty acid supplements care for his skin and coat but are also essential for his overall well-being.
+Their other health benefits include heightened brain function, eye and cardiac health, healthy blood cells, and they deliver joint support.

 Frequently Asked Questions